 Although there were no modern day court systems in Africa, everybody knew the dos and the donts.
 It is true there were no modern day maps but boundaries were drawn in the minds and souls of the people and everybody knew where to cross those lines.
 These helped prevent several tribal clashes in those days.
 However, in today's Africa, people don't care much about the tribal and ethnic dos and donts.
 Why?
 Because nationalism considers those dos and donts unimportant and this is the root cause of the several tribal conflicts we experience in Africa today.
 In other words, these several tribal conflicts and clashes we witness in Africa today are mostly due to the coming of the Europeans and their further partitioning of Africa into countries without taking the various tribal and ethnic groups into consideration..

 The point I am trying to make here is that, extreme tribalism and ethnocentrism are what breed war, and tribal conflicts and these are what we should fight against and not tribalism and ethnicity in Africa.
 Fighting against tribalism and ethnicity in Africa is just like fighting against indigenous cultures, traditions, languages, etc. which is not the best way to go.
 Remember, what makes Africa, Africa is our culture and traditions and we cannot throw these away all in the name of nationalism.
 We should however, learn to live peacefully with others especially our own brothers and sisters in Africa.
 After all, we are all one people despite our differences.
 Take Ghana for example.
 There are several ethnic and tribal groups in Ghana today yet Ghana remains one of the most peaceful countries in all of Africa.
 Ghana has perhaps the best democratic system of government in Africa today.
 Although Akan is the most dominant ethnic group in Ghana today, leaders are chosen not just from the Akan ethnic group but from the entire country.
-In fact, the current president of Ghana (John Mahama) is not an Ashanti and he is not even an Akan yet he is the president of Ghana democratically elected by the entire country.
+In fact, the president of Ghana (2012 - 2017) John Mahama, is not an Ashanti and he is not even an Akan yet he was democratically elected by the entire country to be president of Ghana.
 Ghanaians remain one of the most culturally blessed people in all of Africa and all thanks to their tribal and ethnic pride.
 Ghanaians have their tribal pride, their ethnic pride and their national pride yet Ghana remains one of the most peaceful countries in Africa today.

 We don't have to kill our tribal and ethnic pride all in an attempt to embrace our national pride.
 We can combine all three and still live in peace.
 If Ghanaians can do it, there is no doubt other African countries can do it too.